Exploring Self-Reflection: A Castle of One-way Mirrors

 How can knowing this help?

-The ego-self, Instead of trying to look through and beyond the self-reflection, can study and understand itself – inquire into its perception and reality.
-Primary awareness underlies this self-inquiry into self – what we are can see what we’re not.
-But, it’s not like we imagine as what we are is the seeing, not the seer or the seen.
+The ego-self, rather than trying to look through and beyond self-reflection, can study and understand itself and inquire into its perception and reality.
+Primary awareness underlies this self-inquiry into self—what we are, and what we can see that we are not.
+However, it’s not as we imagine; what we are is the seeing, not the seer or the seen.